-Victories for pro-choice advocates this year included:
+Victories for pro-choice advocates in 2017 included:

 Paid Family Leave (SB69 and HB659) After three years, Missouri state legislators finally heard in committee a historic, bipartisan bill that provides 6 weeks of paid leave to workers who need time off to care for a new child, to take care of a sick or injured family member, or to deal with a personal medical issue.
 While the bill has not passed yet, this is a huge victory in Missouri, and we will continue to work in 2018 to make Paid Leave a reality for all Missourians.

 NARAL Pro-Choice Missouri also fought back against anti-choice attacks.